 The legendary Mae West almost never appeared on TV, but Red Skelton managed to get her to come on his show in 1960.
 I believe that this is the only time that she ever did sketch comedy on TV and you can tell that all those years on stage prepared her well.

 Here's another classic film star who rarely appeared on TV.
 Bogart made his only sketch comedy appearance with the great Jack Benny in 1953.
 He was really good with great comic timing.
 Especially impressive is that this was a LIVE broadcast.

 Taped October 3, 1964 at The Granville Studios in London.
 Broadcast in the USA October 7, 1964 on ABC-TV.
-This appears to be a high quality kinescope.
+UPDATE: A higher quality videotape was just discovered.

 A rare, color videotape clip from 1964 of Johnny when they did the show from New York.
 I prefer the New York broadcasts which were edgier than the highly polished shows from Burbank.
 Very unusual for a color tape clip this early to survive.
 Note the muted colors on the set.
 Most people still had black and white TVs in 1964, so how the show looked in black and white was a priority.